DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 - `DdFetchLambdaTags` - Let the Forwarder fetch Lambda tags using GetResources API calls and apply them to logs, metrics and traces.
 If set to true, permission `tag:GetResources` will be automatically added to the Lambda execution IAM role.
+- DdEnhancedMetrics - Enable Lambda Enhanced Metrics for further visibility into functions with additional enhanced metrics and metadata collected in real time and with higher granularity than standard CloudWatch metrics.

 ### Log Scrubbing (Optional)